-Over 3 million people have been made redundant since March 2020, according to the Office for National Statistics (ONS), “so many others are in the same boat,” Hunter added.
+Nearly 70,000 people were made redundant in the three months to August 2022, according to the Office for National Statistics), “so many others are in the same boat,” Hunter added.
 “This is not personal.”

 Then, it’s time to check that you are being treated fairly.